alexandros84/n_2_w/README.md

 For a tel number, N2W::Tel.sortln a (for pattern finder) or N2W::Tel.tel_number a (for suggestive or standard mode).
 --where <%= a="///80-50600-87776" %>
+Please note that if sortln can't find more than one pattern on the input number, it will default to tel_number automatically.

 ## Development